slucasss/Bakandy/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows-lightgrey)
 ![Status](https://img.shields.io/badge/status-Completed-green)

-The objective is to survive during all the ennemies waves and defeat the boss.
+The objective is to survive through enemies waves and defeat the boss.

 ## Features
 - Controlable spaceship
 - Special skill for the player
-- Different ennemies with different patterns
+- Different enemies with different patterns
 - Boss with different skills
-- Customisable level (in a level.txt)
+- Customizable level (in a level.txt)

 ## Controles